By Matt Evans

 There's plenty of dietary advice people follow when trying to maintain muscle, like eating lots of protein shortly after you work out.
 Protein is, of course, one of the key components in your diet, as is essential for keeping muscles growing.

+If don't want to break the bank on your protein habit, check out our roundup of this year's Black Friday protein deals.
 But there's more to muscles than protein: a new study has found as people age, vitamin C helps people maintain skeletal muscle mass.

 - NEW: How this man dropped 230lbs (and got ripped) in two years